TaTo30/vue-pdf/docs/guide/methods.md

 ## cancel

-Cancel the render task if page is currently rendering.
+Cancel the render task if the page is currently rendering.

 ```vue
 <script setup>